-I covered the benefits of co-washing curly hair in this earlier article.
+I covered the benefits of co-washing curly hair in Is Co-Washing Good for Natural Hair?

 I also answered the FAQs about co-washing curly hair and shared my favorite co-wash conditioners.